aragon/osx/Readme.md

 The [contract-ethers](https://github.com/aragon/osx/tree/develop/packages/contracts-ethers) package is the NPM package that provides `ethers.js` wrappers to use the [Aragon OSx contracts](https://github.com/aragon/osx/tree/develop/packages/contracts).

 ## Tests

-You can find some [test DAOs here](https://github.com/aragon/osx/blob/develop/dummy_daos.json), if you’re looking to get started with testing.

 To run tests, run these commands in the root folder in your terminal: